snowplow/marketing-attribution-accelerator/content/modeling/modeling_3.md

 **Configure the conversion_clause macro**

 The conversion_macro specifies how to filter Snowplow events to only conversion events.
 How this is filtered will depend on your definition of a conversion.
 The default is filtering to events where `tr_total > 0`, but this could instead filter on `event_name = 'checkout'`, for example.
+The sample data uses `tr_total` so you don't need to change anything for now if you rely on that.
 If you are using the e-commerce model, you will still need to set this to enable the models to run (even though all events are conversions in the e-commerce model), just change it to `transaction_revenue > 0`.

 If you wish to change this filter, copy the `conversion_clause.sql` file from the macros folder in the snowplow_fractribution package (at `[dbt_project_name]/dbt_packages/snowplow_fractribution/macros/conversion_clause.sql`) and add it to the macros folder of your own dbt project.
 Update the filter and save the file.